open-sauced/release/README.md

 Unless you have a `manifest.json` present in your root folder, this module is not added to the release config.

 If you have a `manifest.json` present, our config will attempt to adjust the `version` value to the newly pushed `npm` and `docker` tags.
+This version bump is limited to releases made exclusively on the `main` branch.

 ### Docker